 Fishing paddleboard vs kayak

-- You can stand up and change the position faster
+- You can stand up and change position faster

 - Full access to the gear

-- You can lay down on the board and let your feet soak in the water
+- You can lie down on the board and let your feet soak in the water

 - There are inflatable fishing SUPs available (no need for roof racks)